UKHSA-Internal/hpub-webapp-backend/README.md

    - `python -m venv venv`
    - `.\venv\Scripts\Activate.ps1`
    - `pip install -r requirements.txt`
+4. Activate Your AWS Configuration
+   - In your terminal Run `aws configure`
+   - Add your secrets-key, access-key and default region = `eu-west-2`

-4. Apply Database Migrations(Optional, this is for only if you made changes to the model structure) Run the following commands to apply migrations
+5. Apply Database Migrations(Optional, this is for only if you made changes to the model structure) Run the following commands to apply migrations
    - `python manage.py makemigrations`

    - `python manage.py migrate`

-5. Start the Development Server
+6. Start the Development Server
    Start the Django development server with the specified port (optional), If you do not specify a port, the server will run on the default port 8000.
    - `python manage.py runserver <port>`